 The StatsBomb Open Data repository facilitates football research by making some of its proprietary data publicly available its StatsBombR R package.

 Additionally, the worldfootballR package enables users to extract relevant player metrics and match data from renowned football data platforms, such as FBref and Understat, which both provide granular player- and team-level data.
+This ensures a comprehensive coverage of the necessary data points.

 It should be noted, however, that using free data sources might require additional cleaning and preprocessing steps before analysis.
 This is especially true if combining data from different data sources.